Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   To [receive and handle incoming commands](#receive_custom_commands) in the server, use the `addCommandListener()` method.

-- Setting content type for currently playing media
+- Setting content type for the currently playing media

-  You can [set content type for currently playing media](#setting_content_type) by using updatePlaybackContentType() server method.
+  You can [set content type for the currently playing media](#setting-content-type-for-currently-playing-media) using the updatePlaybackContentType() server method.

-- Setting age rating for currently playing media
+- Setting age rating for the currently playing media

-  You can [set age rating for currently playing media](#setting_age_rating) by using updatePlaybackAgeRating() server method.
+  You can [set age rating for the currently playing media](#setting-content-age-rating-for-currently-playing-media) using the updatePlaybackAgeRating() server method.

 - Managing playlists on server side